Giancarl021/AzTablesCache/README.md

 ### Importing

-Fiirst you need to import the package using the `using` keyword:
+First you need to import the package using the `using` keyword:

 ```csharp
 using AzTablesCache;